Section 21 eviction

 3. Eviction by bailiffs

-Your landlord can ask bailiffs to evict you if you do not leave by the date for possession.
-This process can take several weeks.
+Your landlord can ask bailiffs to evict you if you do not leave by the date on the court order.

 Most landlords use county court bailiffs.
-Some use hight court bailiffs, also known as high court enforcement officers (HCEOs).
+Some use high court bailiffs, also known as high court enforcement officers (HCEOs).

 Bailiffs and HCEOs must give you at least 2 weeks' notice of the eviction date.